 So that the three gear subsystems can rotate with respect to each other, the model includes three Revolute Joint blocks.
 Each Revolute Joint block provides one rotational degree of freedom between one gear subsystem and the gear carrier—a rigid body that holds the three rotating gears.
 The figure shows the Mechanics Explorer display of this model.

 To assemble successfully, a model must satisfy the constraints that a gear block imposes.
 These include distance and orientation constraints that are specific to each block.
-The table summarize these constraints.
+The table summarizes these constraints.

 |Frame Distance||The model must maintain a fixed distance between the base and follower gear frames.
 The value of this distance depends on the gear block that you use.|